 Driving a car around Czech Republic is fun, however, parking in bigger cities can be too much of a hassle.
 Sometimes it’s possible to reserve a parking spot, but it costs thousands CZK a year.
 If you plan to drive on highways (you can recognize a highway by green traffic signs instead of blue), make sure to buy a vignette, which is obligatory.
 Maximum speed on a highway is 130 kph (80 mph), in the cities the speed limit is 50 kph (31 mph).
 Keep in mind there is zero alcohol tolerance!
 The lights must be on all the time, seatbelts must be fastened even in the back, children must have a restraint, you must give way to pedestrians, helmets are obligatory for motorcyclists.
-More about the rules here.
+More about national rules here.
 You must have all of the required items in your car unless you will be fined when pulled over.
-Check the list of the required items here.

 Yes!
 Why not?
 Cycling is popular in the Czech Republic, and the varied countryside provides good terrain whatever your level.
-Regional cycling maps are sold in bookshops.
 If you are on the way and don’t have your own bike, there’s bike rental in all major cities and some smaller towns as well.

 Public transport in the cities

-Among the cities you can easily travel by public transport and don’t be disapointed.
-Cities in Czech guarantee very good service when it comes to that.
+In the Czech cities you can easily travel by public transport and don’t be disappointed.
+Cities in Czechia guarantee a very good service when it comes to that.
 The only city with an underground is the capital – Prague, but there are also trams, trolleybuses and buses operating so you can choose whatever suits you best.
 Brno – the second largest Czech city – is famous for its very good tram system, but also has trolleybuses and buses, same goes for Olomouc, Pilsen and Ostrava.
 Everywhere you’ll find variety of tickets – single, daily ones or for a longer period of time.
-Don’t forget to validate your ticket when you enter the paid zone by putting it into a yellow validator on the vehicle to mark the date and time.
-You can also buy prepaid cards for a month, 3 months or even for a year (pricelist for Prague is available here, for Brno here).
-Have in mind that there might be a ticket check on the vehicle – if a person shows you a badge, show him your ticket or your prepaid card, or be ready to pay a fine..
-Ticket inspectors, regularly check passengers and are authorised to fine a passenger without a valid ticket up to 1500 CZK (reduced to 800 CZK if paid on the spot).
+Don’t forget to validate your ticket when you enter the paid zone by putting it into a yellow validator.
+You can also buy prepaid cards for a month, 3 months or even for a year.
+Have in mind that there might be a ticket check on the vehicle – if a person shows you a badge, show him your ticket or your prepaid card, or be ready to pay a fine.
+Ticket inspectors regularly check passengers and are authorised to fine a passenger without a valid ticket up to 1500 CZK (reduced to 800 CZK if paid on the spot).
 There is also a 200 CZK fine for not having a luggage ticket.
 What’s also important – be careful and pay attention to your belongings and beware of pickpockets.
-You should be more careful especially in the most crowded transport (in Prague notorious are trams number 22, 23 and 9).
+You should be more careful especially in the most crowded transport.

-Here you have a links which you can find really usufull when traveling around the country:
+Here you have a links which you can find really useful when traveling around the country:

 - Schedules for trains, buses and public transport in all cities